MiguelAndreDias/IMDB-movie-API/README.md

 # IMDB-movie-API

-This API is built using Python and Flask, and it utilizes a MongoDB database to store IMDb movie data.
-The API provides three main endpoints: GET MOVIES, GET MOVIES/ID, and POST MOVIES.
+This API was built using Python and Flask, and it utilizes a MongoDB database to store IMDb movie data taken from https://datasets.imdbws.com/.
+The API provides three main endpoints: GET movies, GET movies/{id}, and POST movies.

 ## Endpoints
 ### 1. GET MOVIES
-Retrieve a list of movies from the database.
+Retrieves a list of movies from the database.
 This endpoint supports sorting and filtering options.

 #### Parameters: